-- We tested, on a sample basis, transactions recorded subsequent to year end to identify any unrecorded liabilities. - We viewed unpaid invoices subsequent to year end to identify any unrecorded liabilities. - We reviewed and assessed the consistency of major assumptions used to develop significant accounting estimates. - We obtained sufficient audit evidence to conclude that there were no material misstatements.
+- We tested, on a sample basis, transactions recorded subsequent to year end to identify any unrecorded liabilities. - We viewed unpaid invoices subsequent to year end to identify any unrecorded liabilities. - We obtained documentation on management's controls over accounting estimates. - We reviewed and assessed the consistency of major assumptions used to develop significant accounting estimates. - We obtained calculations from experts for accruals, such as employee future benenfit liability, and assessed the assumptions and data used to prepare the report. - We obtained sufficient audit evidence to conclude that there were no material misstatements.